Skip to main content

 What is cold laser therapy and how does it work?

-Dr. Dillow performs cold laser therapy with a handheld device that wields specific wavelengths of light.
+Cold laser therapy is a handheld device that wields specific wavelengths of light.
 The low-level laser sits over the affected joint for 30 seconds to several minutes depending on the size of the area.

 The light penetrates several layers of skin to interact with cells and turn on their healing mechanisms, which helps ease pain, swelling, and spasms.
 Ultimately, the goal is to increase functionality of the joints.
 Multiple studies confirm the effectiveness of cold laser therapy in treating arthritis, as well as back pain, fibromyalgia, and carpal tunnel syndrome.